versioned/versioned-api/README.md

 * MongoDB id sequence

-* Try using TypeScript or Flow for function type signatures?
 * Use bcrypt instead of crypto when it works with latest Node?
 * Investigate using [Auth0](https://auth0.com/docs/api-auth) for authentication?